Undergraduate

-Dual Degree - BA or BS in Content Area and Students with Disabilities Generalist 7-12 (MSEd)
+4+1 - BA or BS in Content Area and Students with Disabilities All Grades (MSEd)

-Canisius College is now offering dual bachelor's and master's degrees for content area majors who wish to become teachers.
+Canisius University is now offering a 4+1 bachelor's and master's degree program for content area majors who wish to become teachers.
 Content areas include Biology, Chemistry, English, Mathematics, and History.
-Students in this program are advised as undergraduates to add certain education courses as electives so they are prepared for both Adolescence Education 7-12 certification in their content area and Adolescence 7-12 Teaching Students with Disabilities Generalist certification.
+Students in this program are advised as undergraduates to add certain education courses as electives so they are prepared for both Adolescence Education 7-12 certification in their content area and Students with Disabilities (All Grades: PreK-Grade 12) certification.

 These programs were created because there is a growing shortage of teachers in Adolescence Teaching Students with Disabilities.
 Candidates completing this program will earn a BA/BS in their content area and a MSEd, and will be certified to teach in mainstream and special education classrooms.